johnashu/harmony_blockchain_sync_alerts/README.md

 ### Setup
 Rename .env.example to .env

-Add your token: VSTATS_TOKEN
+VSTATS_TOKEN: Add your token from vstats

-Add your chosen shard: SHARD
+SHARD: Add your chosen shard

-Define in minutes how often you would like the script to run: LOOP_EVERY_X_MINUTES
+LOOP_EVERY_X_MINUTES: Define in minutes how often you would like the script to run

-Define how often per 24 hours you would like a status update: STATUS_NOTIFICATIONS_PER_DAY
+STATUS_NOTIFICATIONS_PER_DAY: Define how often per 24 hours you would like a status update ( assuming fully synced )

-Add location of .hmy ( run pwd in .hmy location to get full path ): HARMONY_FOLDER
+HARMONY_FOLDER: Add path containing .hmy ( run pwd in .hmy location to get full path ) e.g /home/serviceharmony/harmony_blockchain_sync_alerts

 ### Test Script
 Test the .env variables and script are running as expected.
 Run python3 alerts.py from the script directory.
 Alerts on screen AND vStatsBot should appear.